-The next Hands-On Forestry Workshop will be held April 7-8, 2018
+The next Hands-On Forestry Workshop will be held in the fall of 2018

 The basic intention of this workshop is to share skills with a hands-on approach, interwoven with philosophy to leave participants personally empowered on a new level to understand and manage the wonderful, diverse resources of the forest; or the traumatic, unintended blow downs that come from storm damage.
 The goal is that this new sense of empowerment will give more confidence and freedom to harvest and interact with the trees and forest resources on a daily, or just occasional level.

 The philosophical component of the workshop will be shared through stories and anecdotes of Eustace’s personal daily life in the forest managing hundreds of acres of timber and building a viable homesteading farm.
 He personally pioneered the educational camp that is hosting the workshop from a dense, roadless forest - to an agricultural paradise, building the many structures with logs and boards harvested by hand from the land.